Many-Repo-Manager-PoC/kunai-repo-manager/README.md

   \*\*Random notes: when in gel GUI, to get out `\q + enter`

+  ### Submitting new query requests!

+  - create a new query in the relevant queries/[].edgeql file.
+  - in a terminal type `pnpm generate queries`
+  - then type `pnpm generate queries --file` <-- this creates the query file inside the db schema.
+  - submit PR [check]

 ## A Qwik City App ⚡️

 - [Qwik Docs](https://qwik.dev/)